ttscoff/bunch/bunch-files/keystrokes.md

 - {@n "me@dummy.com" tab "An email subject" tab "This is an email\\n\\nSincerely,\\nBrett" @$d`}
 ```

-## Inserting a Pause
+## Inserting a Pause {#pause}

-You can pause between strings by inserting a file line between key commands containing `(pause 5)` (for a 5 second pause).
+In addition to the `!` syntaxes above, you can pause between strings by inserting a file line between key commands containing `(pause 5)` (for a 5 second pause).
 The delay must be a positive integer representing a number of seconds, with no letters or decimals.

 ```
 TextEdit